quintonn/QBic/README.md

 4. Install [URL REWRITE](https://www.iis.net/downloads/microsoft/url-rewrite) module into IIS.

 # Creating a new QBic Project
-You can either choose to setup a new QBic project manually, or using my custom Visual Studio Project Template ($10).
+You can either choose to setup a new QBic project [manually](#creating-a-project-manually) , or
+You can support me an purchase my custom [Visual Studio Project Template](https://github.com/quintonn/QBic#using-the-custom-qbic-project-template).

 ## Creating a project Manually
 1. Create a new Visual Studio ASP.Net Web Application (.NET Framework)